DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/CASH-AND-BANK-MANAGEMENT/Setup/Modern-bank-reconciliation.md

 **Delimited field position**    | Delimiter:  <br> Field position: 0   | US-001 extra description  | US-001
 **Custom format**               | `\*(.+)\*` <br> (\w+\s\*-\s\*\d+) <br> [1-9][0-9]* <br> \d+  | \**US-001\**  <br> xx FTI-0035345 yy <br>  CR025126 <br> xx 001234 yy | US-001 <br> FTI-0035345 <br> 25126 <br> 001234

-> **Important notes for both Customer actions**:
-> When using **Step 2**:
-> - An invoice needs to exist for the customer, as std uses CustInvoiceForBankReconciliationView to find the customer.
-> - If the customer had a method of payment in above view, this method of payment would be used in the customer payment journal.
-The default on the Reconciliation matching rule will only be used where the customer didn't have a method of payment assigned in the view for the record.
-> - Customer reference numbers must be kept unique accross all legal entities.
-Std code will look in current legal entity first, and then when it couldn't find it, Finance Utilities is able to look in the offset company.

 #### Step 3